-Why this works: It was informative (it included all of the details we knew at that time, with no obfuscation), empathetic (we were clear that we knew how terrible this was for our customers, apologetic and personal (including Alex’s email address and the promise of a follow-up).
+Why this works: It was informative (it included all of the details we knew at that time, with no obfuscation), empathetic (we were clear that we knew how terrible this was for our customers), apologetic and personal (including Alex’s email address and the promise of a follow-up).

-Note: just as important as saying the right thing in this situation is making sure you keep updating your customers regularly until a conclusion is reached.
+Note: just as important as saying the right thing in this situation is making sure you actually do keep updating your customers regularly until a conclusion is reached.
 You hate being kept in the dark, and your customers do, too.